Anthony J. Smits Professor of Global Commerce

 Professor Wilf teaches Criminal Law, Development of the Regulatory State, Intellectual Property Law, Copyright, and a variety of seminars on the regulation of knowledge.
 He received his JD and Ph.D. in history from Yale University.
 Prior to joining the faculty, he clerked for the U.S. Court of Appeals for the Second Circuit.

 In the area of intellectual property law, Professor Wilf held the Smithsonian Institution’s Lemelson Fellowship for the Study of Invention and Innovation as well as the Microsoft Fellowship in Law, Property, and the Economic Organization of Society at Princeton’s Program in Law and Public Affairs.
 He has been a visiting professor at Hebrew University, Berlin’s Freie Universität as the DAAD guest scholar, and Yale Law School.
 Professor Wilf was an Elizabeth S. and Richard M. Cashin Fellow at Harvard University’s Radcliffe Institute for Advanced Studies.
-More recently, he served as the Abraham L. Kaminstein Scholar in Residence at the United States Copyright Office.
-Appointed as the Fulbright-Schuman Innovation Scholar for this coming year, Professor Wilf will be posted at the Centre d’Etudes Internationales de la Propriété Intellectuelle in Strasbourg.
+Working in the area of intellectual property policy, he has served as the Abraham L. Kaminstein Scholar in Residence at the United States Copyright Office and as the Fulbright-Schuman Innovation Scholar at the Centre d’Etudes Internationales de la Propriété Intellectuelle in Strasbourg, where he conducted research on global trade secrets.
 He is currently completing a history of intellectual property law for Cambridge University Press.

 |Office Location||Hosmer 133|